1Regina/GrammaticalFramework_Book/README.md

       lin
        ComplV2 v2 vp ={s = \\t,a => v2.s ! t ! a ++ v2.prep ++ np.s ! v2.c}
      ```
 4. ?
-9.11 p222 Modiciation and Determination using `oper preOrPost for AdjCN` in Prelude for `isPre` feature
+9.11 p222 Modiciation and Determination using `oper preOrPost for AdjCN` in Prelude for `isPre` feature.
+(See -- comment comparison and alternative 1 & 2)

       ```
          oper preOrPost : Bool -> Str -> Str = \p,a,b ->